 For instance, this Vehicle Routing Problem is a common issue for on-demand taxi and delivery services.
 The system should quickly assign a vehicle to the pick-up.
 But before that it has to check:

 - If such a vehicle completed its previous delivery and is available for the next one

-- If, out of all available vehicles, this one can get to the pick-up point by the shortest path and, ideally, at the shortest time
+- If out of all available vehicles, this one can get to the pick-up point by the shortest path and, ideally, in the shortest amount of time

 For Uber-like businesses, having a reliable software system that can effectively solve the VRPPD is a mandatory prerequisite for growth and success.

 When it comes to vehicle routing problems with time windows, the main focus is put on the ride schedules.
 A software solution should consider not only the periods when the visits to the locations must be performed but also the travel time between different destination points.
 The VRPTWs is quite a typical issue for companies that allow their customers to choose the time of delivery.